 The Department of Geography and Earth Science requires that all undergraduate students complete at least three credits of internship; non-thesis graduate students are required to complete six credits of internship.
-Dr. Claire Jantz (firstname.lastname@example.org, x1776, Shearer 113) and Dr. Claire Jantz (email@example.com, x 1399, Shearer 116) is the current Internship Coordinator.
+Dr. George Pomeroy (firstname.lastname@example.org, x1776, Shearer 113) and Dr. Claire Jantz (email@example.com, x 1399, Shearer 116) are the current Internship Coordinatosr.
 Once you review the following materials, you may contact her directly if you have additional questions.
 If you're starting to plan for your internship in a future semester, be sure to submit our "intent to apply for an internship" form - that will alert the coordinators that you're on the internship market.

 - Students must have at least 60 credits.